S-Kelian/ChatSystem4A/README.md

 source ~/.bashrc
 ```

-With the current version of the Chat-System you will be able to :

-- Use a graphical interface.
-- Create a profile by setting a pseudo.
-- Change your pseudo and inform other people on the network of this change.
-- Update the user list in the process when someone changes his nickname, when you press the "Refresh" button and once a minute automatically.
-(Only the refresh button causes the view to be actualised)

-First you will need to extract the downloaded zip/tar.gz file and open a terminal where you extracted it.
+You will need to extract the downloaded zip/tar.gz file and open a terminal where you extracted it.

 Use the following command lines on your machine to launch the app: